ChauPham-Security/ChauPham-security/README.md

 ---

 ### **⚡ About Me**
-I am a security professional focused on bridging the gap between **Governance (GRC)** and **Technical Automation**.
-I specialize in building "Agentic" security tools and architecting end-to-end vulnerability management programs that reduce manual labor and accelerate remediation.
+Security professional bridging the gap between GRC and Technical Automation.
+I'm actively exploring the development of agentic security tools and building toward end-to-end vulnerability management programs that reduce manual labor and accelerate remediation.
+Driven by a passion for continuous growth, always expanding my technical skill set and looking for opportunities to make a real impact.

 ---